Twitter has banned the account that tracked Elon Musk's private jet

 It is currently unknown why both of Sweeney’s accounts were banned, but we’ll hopefully hear about it soon, likely from Musk himself.

-Sweeney’s @elonmuskjet Instagram account is still up and running.
+Sweeney’s @elonmuskjet Instagram account and website is still up and running.

 Via: Engadget